vbaconnet-ledger/developer-portal/_docs/NA/a_publishing_an_app.md

 <!--  -->
-{% include alert.html style="primary" text="<b>Note</b><br>Ledger releases new cryptocurrency apps for its devices whenever reviews, tests, and resources allow it.
+{% include alert.html style="primary" text="Ledger releases new cryptocurrency apps for its devices whenever reviews, tests, and resources allow it.
 Applications are usually released on Tuesday or Wednesday." %}
 <!--  -->

 ### Third Party Applications Support

 <!--  -->
-{% include alert.html style="primary" text="<b>Note</b><br>The following only applies if you are adding support for a cryptocurrency and chose to build your own companion app." %}
+{% include alert.html style="primary" text="The following only applies if you are adding support for a cryptocurrency and chose to build your own companion app." %}
 <!--  -->